Exhibition: 11 November- 6 December 2019, Budapest

 See more of this story: http://kiallitas.elevenemlekmu.hu/en/ No. 10.

-When Julias mother could travel to Hamburg for the first time as an adult, she bought this little statue of the water-carrier.
+When she could return to Hamburg for the first time as an adult, she bought this little statue of the watercarrier.
 Placed next to her bed, it kept reminding her of her happy childhood.
-At her burial, Julias elder brother put the sculpture into the columbarium, and bought the “replacement statue”, which is now on display.
+We buried the little statue with her.
+Later, my brother went to Hamburg and bought this one.

 The Diary of a Teenage Girl from 1956